argentsea/docfx/tutorials/mapping.md

 ¹ The Enum name is saved as string.

 ² The Enum value is saved based on its underlying numeric value.
-The Enum integer *base type* (int, short, byte, etc.) must match the attribute type.
+The Enum integer *base type* (int, short, byte, etc.) must match the database type.

 ***

-### Required
+#### Required

-Finally, the the data attributes have an *optional* `required` parameter.
-It defaults to false.
-Generally, you might set a *key value* to “required=true”; this tells the Mapper that if the data value is null, then the entire record is missing and the object result should be null (not just a null property).

-When `required` is set to true, then, the Mapper will return a null object if this parameter or column is null.
-For example, suppose you are using a query’s output parameters to fetch a record.
-A null value in the key field means that the record doesn’t exist.
-Returning a valid new object with a null properties isn’t the correct behavior; the Mapper should return a null object.
+Finally, the the data attributes have an optional `required` (sic) parameter.
+If a database field is DbNull, the Mapper will normally set the corresponding property to null.
+However, the missing value may represent an entirely absent record.
+In this case, the correct result is a *null* object, not a valid instance with null/default properties.
+Setting a property attribute’s `required` argument to True causes the Mapper to return a null object if the property would be null.
+By default (if not specified), `required` is false.

-### Nullable Types and Empty Types
+### Handling Nulls and Empty Types

-Because database columns often contain DbNull values, nullable .NET types are extremely helpful in representing this.
-All of the “MapTo...” attributes support nullable .NET types that correspond to their value types.
+Because the Mapper is handling database values, there is generally a possibility that the database value is DbNull.
+How this is converted to a .NET type depends upon the type.

 #### Strings and Arrays